Emeraldia

 is a 1993 puzzle video game developed and published by Namco for arcades.
-It was re-released on the Wii Virtual Console in March 2009, and was also re-released in April 2024 as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch.
+It was only released in Japan in July 1993.
+A port for mobile phones was released in 2006.
+It was re-released on the Wii's Virtual Console in March 2009.
+Hamster Corporation released the game outside Japan for the first time as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in April 2024.